Sess254/alx-system_engineering-devops/0x02-shell_redirections/README.md

-An acrostic is a poem
+script that rights a gif